exbotanical/zito.fyi/content/the-java-ecosystem-is-broken.md

 Java is a fascinating language, its history mired in woes of transactional enterprise interference and a stubborn commitment to backwards compatibility.
 Like most languages Java's history has shaped it, and I found it accessible and easy to learn in part due to JavaScript being its syntactic successor.

 Java has a rich and diverse standard library and the APIs therein are for the most part intuitive and useful.
 Its capacity for meta-programming via reflection and annotations is one of the more unique programming paradigms I've seen in my tenure as an avid aficionado of language design.
-Its concurrency package `java.util.concurrent` provides ample facility to craft synchronization policies with immense granularity, and moreover plenty of utilities that can do this for you.
+Its concurrency package `java.util.concurrent` provides ample facility to craft synchronization policies with great granularity, and moreover plenty of utilities that can do this for you.

 That said, unlike many Java programmers, I didn't learn Java at university.
 It wasn't my first language.
 I came to Java with staunchly-held opinions I'd crafted over several thousand hours of programming across a spectrum of JavaScript, TypeScript, Python, C, and Go.
 Something you learn after some time with code is that all these ostensibly incredible feats of software engineering you once marveled at as a neophyte were made by idiosyncratic people just like you, with their own baggage of historical context, structural workarounds, weird resource constraints, and sometimes outright mistakes.